 Unlike most states, Louisiana has had state law on dyslexia since at least the 1990s.
 Current policies are the culmination of a piecemeal process too lengthy to describe in detail here.
-Most provisions are described under Title 28 of Lousiana's Laws.
+Most provisions related to dyslexia education are described under Title 28 of Louisiana's Laws.

 State Recognized Screeners

 AIMSweb, DIBELS 6th Edition, DIBELS Next, STAR, STEEP Advanced Literacy, Fontas and Pinnell Initial Sounds, Phonograms, Oral Reading Rate, and Reading Comprehension, FAST, SRI, HMH, STEP.
 See also Louisiana Title 28 which lists additional screeners.

 Louisiana does not have pre-service legislation related to dyslexia.

 Screening specialists require 18 clock hours of training in the following areas: characteristics of ADHD, characteristics of dyslexia, characteristics of social and emotional Risk Factors; use of appropriate screening instruments; administration and interpretation of LEA-selected screening instruments; operation and administration of building-level committee; selection of classroom strategies, accommodations, and modifications; and child advocacy.
 More details can be found in Title 28, which describes the guidelines and regulations concerning the implementation of Louisiana dyslexia law.: